You select a material with a client. Six months later, at tender: discontinued.

 The Build — 2024

 Plasticiet's co-founder said, "If only we could attach a code to each sample."
+Dutch practicality.
 I thought: I can build this.

 Started a CS degree before architecture.
 Taught myself to code properly during COVID.
 Built the first version in 9 months.